taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - **A Philosophy of Software Design** by John Ousterhout
 - Beautiful Code: Leading Programmers Explain How They Think by Andy Oram, Greg Wilson

+UML

+- UML distilled by Martin Fowler
+- Applying UML and Patterns: An Introduction to Object-Oriented Analysis and Design and Iterative Development by Craig Larman

 Object-Oriented

 - Head First Object-Oriented Analysis and Design (2006) by Brett D. McLaughlin